API Documentation

 Execute workflow Action.

-POST /api/app/{appID}
+PUT /api/app/{appID}

 Explanation: